-- Timely delivery of relief items is challenged by damaged and destroyed infrastructure (transportation, telecommunications, hospitals, etc.). - Shipments of the wrong supplies create congestion and materiel convergence (sometimes referred to as the second disaster). - • Within three weeks following the 2010 earthquake in Haiti, 1,000 NGOs were operating in Haiti.
-News media attention of insufficient water supplies resulted in immense donations to the Dominican Red Cross to assist its island neighbor.
-Port-au-Price was saturated with both cargo and gifts-in-kind. - • After the Fukushima disaster, there were too many blankets and items of clothing shipped and even broken bicycles. - After Katrina, even tuxedos were delivered to victims.
+- Timely delivery of relief items is challenged by damaged and destroyed infrastructure (transportation, telecommunications, hospitals, etc.). - Shipments of the wrong supplies create congestion and materiel convergence (sometimes referred to as the second disaster). - Within three weeks following the 2010 earthquake in Haiti, 1,000 NGOs were operating in Haiti.
+Media attention of insufficient water supplies resulted in immense donations to the Dominican Red Cross to assist its island neighbor. - After the Fukushima disaster, there were too many blankets and items of clothing shipped and even broken bicycles.
+After Katrina, even tuxedos were delivered to victims.